nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitLargeFileStorage.md

 # Git Large File Storage (LFS)

-Instead of committing large, or binary files directly into a repository, git can instead store these files in *Git Large File Storage*
+Instead of committing large, or binary files directly into a repository, git can instead store these files on a *Large File Storage* (LFS) server.
 This stores a pointer in the repository to the LFS file (CHECK)